 As the focus on the overarching targets set at European level for the EU 2020 Strategy have to be maintained for ETC Programmes as well, the European Union has decided to streamline the available funding in fewer relevant themes.
 It is expected that this increased thematic concentration will strengthen the impact of the financial effort borne by the Union's budget and lead to more tangible and measurable results.
-This has led to a list of 11 thematic objectives defined in the European Regulations (art.
-9 of Regulation (EU) No 1303/2013).
-In turn, each of these have been further broken down into investment priorities, which define in more detail what Programmes can focus on in order to achieve the thematic objectives (art.
+For INTERREG V A Italy-Croatia CBC Programme in coherence with the principle of thematic concentration set by CPR, 4 thematic objectives have been chosen amongst the 11 defined by the European Union (art.
+9 of Regulation (EU) No 1303/2013), further broken down into 7 investment priorities (amongst the IP defined in art.
 5 of Regulation (EU) No 1301/2013 and art.
-7 of Regulation (EU) No 1299/2013.)
+7 of Regulation (EU) No 1299/2013).